botfront/rasa-webchat/README.md

 npm install mrbot-ai/rasa-webchat
 ```

 Then once it is installed it can be implemented as follows.
-Make sure to have the prop 'embedded'
-set to true if you don't want to see the launcher

 ```javascript
 import { Widget } from 'rasa-webchat';